 They creep quietly, cat-like.

-The specific, minutiae of the definition of a scene can vary slightly from person to person, so make sure you get clarification if necessary (if an executive is giving you notes on an example like the above, for instance, and says “Lose this scene, but not the one after it,” you should be sure you’re on the same page.
+The specifics of the definition can vary slightly from person to person, so make sure you get clarification if necessary.
+If, for example, an executive is giving you notes on the above and says, “Lose this scene, but not the one after it,” you should be sure you’re on the same page.